mstksg/inCode/copy/entries/five-point-haskell-1.md

 And now such a mis-call will never compile!
 Congratulations!

 We do have a downside now: we can no longer write code polymorphic over IDs when we want to.
-In the untyped situation, we could _only_ write polymorphic code, and in the new situation we can _only_ write code for one ID type.
+In the untagged situation, we could _only_ write polymorphic code, and in the new situation we can _only_ write code for one ID type.

 ```haskell